Contributing writer, MacworldSEP 12, 2023 7:30 am PDT

 Thunderbolt 4 now ensures that you can wake a computer with the shake of a mouse or the tap of a keyboard on Thunderbolt 4 docks.
 This wasn’t always the case with Thunderbolt 3.
 This is maybe why Apple isn’t specifically calling its Thunderbolt version 4, due to the M1 display limitation.

-Other advantages of Thunderbolt 4 include that hubs and docks can now have more than two Thunderbolt ports and that T4 cables can be up to 2 metres long and still handle the 40Gbps bandwidth.
-Previously, passive T3 cables had to be 0.7m or under to handle full bandwidth.
+Other advantages of Thunderbolt 4 include that hubs and docks can now have more than two Thunderbolt ports (up to four) and that TB4 cables can be up to 2 metres long and still handle the 40Gbps bandwidth.
+Previously, passive TB3 cables had to be 0.7m or under to handle full bandwidth.

 But there is just one more thing about Thunderbolt 4 that’s a little bit special…